szczyglis-dev/py-gpt/docs/source/plugins.rst

 Custom Commands
 ------------------------

 With the ``Custom Commands`` plugin, you can integrate **PyGPT** with your operating system and scripts or applications.
-You can define an unlimited number of custom commands and instruct GPT on when and how to execute them.
+You can define an unlimited number of custom commands and instruct model on when and how to execute them.
 Configuration is straightforward, and **PyGPT** includes a simple tutorial command for testing and learning how it works:

 .. image:: images/v2_custom_cmd.png
    :width: 800

 To add a new custom command, click the **ADD** button and then:

-1. Provide a name for your command: this is a unique identifier for GPT.
+1. Provide a name for your command: this is a unique identifier for model.
-2. Provide an ``instruction`` explaining what this command does; GPT will know when to use the command based on this instruction.
+2. Provide an ``instruction`` explaining what this command does; model will know when to use the command based on this instruction.
-3. Define ``params``, separated by commas - GPT will send data to your commands using these params.
+3. Define ``params``, separated by commas - model will send data to your commands using these params.
 These params will be placed into placeholders you have defined in the ``cmd`` field.
 For example:

-If you want instruct GPT to execute your Python script named ``smart_home_lights.py`` with an argument, such as ``1`` to turn the light ON, and ``0`` to turn it OFF, define it as follows:
+If you want instruct model to execute your Python script named ``smart_home_lights.py`` with an argument, such as ``1`` to turn the light ON, and ``0`` to turn it OFF, define it as follows:

 - **name**: lights_cmd
 - **instruction**: turn lights on/off; use 1 as 'arg' to turn ON, or 0 as 'arg' to turn OFF